polettix/Template-Perlish/README.md

     source in the real world!

-    When something goes wrong in the traversal, `undef` is returned if auto-vivification is enabled, an empty string is returned otherwise.
+    When something goes wrong in the traversal, `undef` is returned if auto-vivification is enabled, an empty string (or, as of version 1.62, what is passed as option `missing` if present) is returned otherwise.

     If `$path` is a reference to an array, its components can be plain scalars or references themselves.
 When they are plain scalars, they are